JunDang/RxNetWorking/tutorial.md

 #### SwiftMessages
 It will be used to display messages to the users.

 I am going to use CocoaPods to install these third library.
-If not familiar with CocoaPods, refer to this link: https://cocoapods.org.
+If not familiar with CocoaPods, refer to [CocoaPods](https://cocoapods.org).
 In the terminal, under the project, create a [podfile](https://github.com/JunDang/RxNetWorking/blob/master/podfile) and install the podfile.
-At the same time, create a [./gitignore](https://github.com/JunDang/RxNetWorking/blob/master/.gitignore)so that we can ignore some files when push the project up to the GitHub.
+At the same time, create a [.gitignore](https://github.com/JunDang/RxNetWorking/blob/master/.gitignore)so that we can ignore some files when push the project up to the GitHub.
 ## Implement  the MVVM design pattern
 MVVM design pattern has many advantages over MVC pattern and many articles have described these detailedly.
-For example, refer to this article from https://www.raywenderlich.com/34-design-patterns-by-tutorials-mvvm.
+For example, refer to this article from [MVVM Tutorial](https://www.raywenderlich.com/34-design-patterns-by-tutorials-mvvm).
 So in this tutorial, I will mainly focus on how to implement the project by following the MVVM design pattern.
 Now let’s work with the model layer.
 ### Model
 Open the RxNetWorking.xcworkspace file, under the RxNetWorking, create a new group named Model, and within the Model group, create a new swift file named FlickrPhotos.swift.
 Click to open the swift file.